Flavianbraga/Simulation-of-confined-hydrocarbons-and-water-/README.md

 ## Language
 <p align="justify">
-The main program, subroutines and functions contain some explanatory comments and are mainly written in C language.
+The main program, subroutines and functions contain some explanatory comments are mainly written in C language.
 </p>

 ## Building and Compilation